cdot65/pan-scm-sdk/docs/sdk/config/objects/application_group.md

 ## Listing Application Groups

 The `list()` method retrieves multiple application groups with optional filtering.
+You can filter the results using the following kwargs:

+- `members`: List[str] - Filter by member applications (e.g., ['ssl', 'web-browsing'])

 <div class="termy">